adolfintel/TDF/README.md

 If a game doesn't work out of the box, before you even start troubleshooting, check [ProtonDB](https://www.protondb.com/) for known issues/fixes for this game.
 Solutions that work on Proton can easily be adapted to work in TDF.

 #### TDF won't start (Failed to load Wine)
-TDF comes with the Steam Runtime which provides a lot of libraries required to run Wine, but some basic libraries must still be installed on your system, both in 32 and 64-bit variants.
+Wine depends on a lot of libraries, both 32 and 64 bit.
+The easiest way to obtain these is to simply install Wine on your system and then removing it.
 * Install missing 32-bit libraries
     * For Arch-based distros see here: [Enabling multilib](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib) (not required for Manjaro)
     * For Debian-based distros: